opiy-org/asterisk-ari-php/README.md

 ## Features
 #### ARI Clients
-To build your own stasis applications, talk to your asterisk instance by using the given http clients. extend the BasicStasisApp class from this library and enjoy delevoping Stasis apps in no time!
+Talk to your asterisk instance by using the given well documented http clients.

 #### ARI web socket event model mapping
 A WebSocketClient connects to asterisk via `GET /events` and subscribes either to one, many or all stasis application events.

+#### Build your own apps
+Using this library for your own asynchronous applications is a piece of cake.
+Simply extend the BasisStasisApp and design your Stasis app as you wish.
+Say goodbye to boilerplate code!

 #### Ready to use Asterisk ARI Docker container
 Preferably use the provided Dockerfile in this library to compile your own asterisk container.